Extending the scope of the small-ball method

-\begin{Remark} In what follows we only consider the more difficult case, in which $0<\xi \leq 1/2$.
-We omit the proof of Theorem \ref{thm:main-lower} when $1-\xi$ is closer to $0$ (e.g., in the situation explored in Theorem \ref{thm:SBM-intro} using the standard small-ball method).
-The proof when $\xi$ is larger than $1/2$ requires a minimal modification of the argument we do present.
-Also, it is straightforward to verify that Theorem \ref{thm:SBM-intro} is an outcome of Theorem \ref{thm:main-lower} (with slightly different constants) when $H$ is assumed to satisfy a small-ball property. \end{Remark}
+\begin{Remark} In what follows we only consider the more difficult case, in which $0<\xi \leq 1/2$, and the required estimate is truly almost isometric rather than isomorphic.
+We omit the proof of Theorem \ref{thm:main-lower} when $1-\xi$ is closer to $0$ (e.g., in the situation explored in Theorem \ref{thm:SBM-intro} using the standard small-ball method), which requires a minimal modification of the argument we do present.

+Let us mention that Theorem \ref{thm:SBM-intro} is a straightforward outcome of Theorem \ref{thm:main-lower} (with slightly different constants) when $H$ satisfies a small-ball property, making Theorem \ref{thm:main-lower} a true extension of the small-ball method. \end{Remark}

-0.4cm The sufficient condition described in the `moreover' part of Theorem \ref{thm:main-lower} can be far from optimal because Condition $(4)$ is significantly more restrictive than the combination of Conditions $(2)$ and $(3)$, forcing one to consider larger values of $r$.
+0.4cm The sufficient condition described in the ``moreover" part of Theorem \ref{thm:main-lower} can be far from optimal because Condition $(4)$ is significantly more restrictive than the combination of Conditions $(2)$ and $(3)$, forcing one to consider larger values of $r$.
 Indeed, standard examples of a stable lower bound indicate that often $k \sim \xi \ell$.
 Therefore, taking the minimum between $\sqrt{\ell/m}$ and $\sqrt{k/m}$ comes at a cost of $\sim \sqrt{\xi}$.
-Moreover, the indexing set $H \cap rS$ may be much larger than $(H_r-H_r) \cap c\sqrt{\xi} r$.
-Both factors affect the outcome of Theorem \ref{thm:main-lower} when one is looking for a sharp dependence on $\xi$ or when $\xi$ is very small---tending to $0$ with $N$ (see the example of the smallest singular value of a random matrix with iid rows, described below).
-However, when $\xi$ happens to be a fixed constant or when the dependence on $\xi$ is of secondary importance as is the case in most statistical applications, the combination of Condition $(4)$ and Condition $(5)$ is a suitable replacement for Conditions $(2)$ and $(3)$.
+Moreover, the indexing set $H \cap rS$ may be much larger than $(H_r-H_r) \cap c\sqrt{\xi} r D$.
+Both factors affect the outcome of Theorem \ref{thm:main-lower} when one is looking for a sharp dependence on $\xi$ or when $\xi$ is very small---tending to $0$ with $N$.
+However, when $\xi$ happens to be a fixed constant, the combination of Condition $(4)$ and Condition $(5)$ is a suitable replacement for Conditions $(2)$ and $(3)$.